 However for an engineering department to have a competivie edge and be on top of the game it’s important and very much achievable to understand the exact reasons for choosing one architecture over another.
 Following that thought I came to the conclusion that more often than not only the first item is why micro service architecture is used:

 That should be handled on a separate level, by creating abstractions, packages and modules.
 This is why we have OOP and Encapsulation.
-Separate VCS repositories should exists with appropriate permissions for owning development teams.
+Separate VCS repositories should exist with appropriate permissions for owning development teams.

 This is a valid reason, but from my experience this is often not needed, especially for internal APIs.
 Using different languages has its cons also, for example you will need to port and maintain all infrastructural code.